 "As a recent university graduate at age 55, I used the Reston

-opportunity to give my time as an Adopt-a-Shelf volunteer.
-I like being
+the opportunity to give my time as an Adopt-a-Shelf volunteer.
+I

-around books and handling them.
-I pull the 'holds' materials that
+like being around books and handling them.
+I pull the 'holds'

-people have requested, and find many titles that I would miss
+materials that people have requested, and find many titles that I

-otherwise!
-The work is calming to me and I look forward to
+would miss otherwise!
+The work is calming to me and I look forward

 "When I am mending books I am with friends who also love books.

-organized!
+All organized!
 For anyone to read!!
 Free!!
-Libraries are an important part
+Libraries are an

-and has a great vocabulary.
-I want to do my part to ensure that the
+read and has a great vocabulary.
+I want to do my part to ensure

 "It's fun -- the staff is great.
 I always hear a "thank

-the workings of our Library.
-Very professional people."
+about the workings of our Library.
+Very professional

-edge toward the year 2000.
-The staff is very supportive and I know I
+we edge toward the year 2000.
+The staff is very supportive and I

-to help.
-I am retired and have the time and inclination for worthy
+willing to help.
+I am retired and have the time and inclination for